 Please meet your new best friend, Golden Mylk.
 It is comforting, full of antioxidants and anti-inflammatory properties, and ultimately will help you sleep so much better.
-The coconut milk, tumeric, and ginger mix is an easy DIY at home too.
-Sweet dreams!
+The coconut milk, turmeric, and ginger mix is an easy DIY at home, too.
+Sweet dreams, indeed.

 The blue light from cell phones and other forms of technology substantially make it harder to fall asleep, but don’t store that phone away just yet—thanks to some new sleep-inducing apps, a great night’s sleep might just be a download away.
 Sleep Time helps you not wake up mid-REM.
 A Domino favorite, Calm, has a plethora of sleepy time stories to lull you to bed.
 And Relax Melodies helps you curate your ultimate sleepy time sounds.